Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 for our high level architecture and the steps we need to take.

-- The application is a command line app to search for pets or add a pet to our pet database from a terminal
+- The application is a command line app to search for pets or add a pet to our pet database from a terminal.
 - Command line arguments will be a field list in this format: name:Ginger breed:labrador_retreiver age:10 species:dog
 - Searching for a pet will print out a list of pets matching the search terms